 We offer a highly integrated curriculum combining Medical and Graduate School Curricula, USMLE Step Exams 1 and 2, Preliminary Graduate Exam and lab rotations within the first three years (MS1-3), prior to entering a degree-granting graduate program on one of our three campuses:

 CU Anschutz Medical, CU Boulder, or National Jewish Health.

 MSTP does not confer either the MD or PhD degree, but rather we recruit students who seek to complete both degrees.
-We have a highly integrated curriculum combining medical and graduate courses in the first year, complete of the Graduate Preliminary Exam at the end of the first year, medical courses in the second year, and the students then enter a degree-granting graduate program.
-Once they complete all of the requirements for the PhD, they return to medical school to complete the last two years of clinical training.
+Once they complete all requirements for the PhD, they return to medical school to complete the last year(s) of clinical training.

-The MST Program trains combined degree students to become proficient and successful clinicians and investigators who are able to:
+The MST Program trains combined degree students to become proficient and successful clinicians and investigators who can:

 > Demonstrate advanced knowledge of central concepts in the biomedical sciences <